SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

       8. When done, click close.
       9. Open MATLAB.
       10. Add the analysis pipeline code to the path.
-      11. Navigate in MATLAB to the folder containing the '.mcd' files you want to convert.
+      11. Navigate in MATLAB to the folder containing the ".mcd" files you want to convert.
       12. In the MATLAB command window, type ``MEAbatchConvert`` and press return to run.

    - **Converting .raw files acquired from an Axion Maestro MEA system to .mat files**: